-1010.1.1.1 Projections into clear width.
+1010.1.1.1 Projections into clear opening.
 There shall not be projections into the required clear opening width lower than 34 inches (864 mm) above the floor or ground.
 Projections into the clear opening width between 34 inches (864 mm) and 80 inches (2032 mm) above the floor or ground shall not exceed 4 inches (102 mm).

-Exception: Door closers and door stops shall be permitted to be 78 inches (1980 mm) minimum above the floor.
+Exception: Door closers, overhead door stops, power door operators, and electromagnetic door locks shall be permitted to be 78 inches (1980 mm) minimum above the floor.

-1010.1.2 Door swing.
-Egress doors shall be of the pivoted or side-hinged swinging type.
+1010.1.2 Egress door types.
+Egress doors shall be of the side-hinged swinging door, pivoted door, or balanced door types.

 - 1. Private garages, office areas, factory and storage areas with an occupant load of 10 or less. - 2.
 Group I-3 occupancies used as a place of detention. - 3.
 Critical or intensive care patient rooms within suites of health care facilities. - 4.
 Doors within or serving a single dwelling unit in Groups R-2 and R-3. - 5.
-In other than Group H occupancies, revolving doors complying with Section 1010.1.4.1. - 6.
-In other than Group H occupancies, special purpose horizontal sliding, accordion or folding door assemblies complying with Section 1010.1.4.3. - 7.
-Power-operated doors in accordance with Section 1010.1.4.2. - 8.
+In other than Group H occupancies, revolving doors complying with Section 1010.3.1. - 6.
+In other than Group H occupancies, special purpose horizontal sliding, accordion or folding door assemblies complying with Section 1010.3.3. - 7.
+Power-operated doors in accordance with Section 1010.3.2. - 8.
 Doors serving a bathroom within an individual sleeping unit in Group R-1. - 9.
 In other than Group H occupancies, manually operated horizontal sliding doors are permitted in a means of egress from spaces with an occupant load of 10 or less.

 1010.1.2.1 Direction of swing.
-Pivot or side-hinged swinging doors shall swing in the direction of egress travel where serving a room or area containing an occupant load of 50 or more persons or a Group H occupancy.
+Side-hinged swinging doors, pivoted doors and balanced doors shall swing in the direction of egress travel where serving a room or area containing an occupant load of 50 or more persons or a Group H occupancy.